Olesia Rykhliuk

-Olesia Rykhliuk is a Ukrainian volleyball player.
+Olesia Rykhliuk (born 11 December 1987) is a Ukrainian volleyball player.

 She competed at five FIVB World Club Championships.
-At 2015 Club World Championship in Zurich, Switzerland, won a bronze medal with Volero Zurich and received Best Opposite award and was a Best Scorer of the tournament.
-Also became a bronze medalist in 2017 Club World Championship in Kobe, Japan with Volero Zurich Club.
+At 2015 Club World Championship in Zürich, Switzerland, won a bronze medal with Volero Zürich and received Best Opposite award and was a Best Scorer of the tournament.
+Also became a bronze medalist in 2017 Club World Championship in Kobe, Japan with Volero Zürich club.